 4. Communities of Practice

-The primary objective of this project is to develop a range of practical support services for local, regional and special interest osteopathic groups which will ease the burden of organisation, increase the number of osteopaths making use of the networks and create stronger community hubs of osteopathic learning and practice across the UK.
+This project has develop a range of practical support services for local, regional and special interest osteopathic groups which will ease the burden of organisation, increase the number of osteopaths making use of the networks and create stronger community hubs of osteopathic learning and practice across the UK.

 Why are communities of practice important for the development of the profession?

 The network of around 30 local osteopathic groups across the UK provides an invaluable local source of training and Continuous Professional Development (CPD) which is mandatory for osteopaths.
 They are usually run on a voluntary basis, but those that contribute their time and energy to provide this service often find it difficult to promote the events that they offer to other osteopaths and struggle with administrating a sustainable community.
-This project provides a number of resources asked for by local, regional and specialist group representatives and is designed to reduce the administrative burden, ensuring the long-term sustainability of this valuable network.
+This project was designed to reduce the administrative burden, ensuring the long-term sustainability of this valuable network by providing a number of resources asked for by local, regional and specialist group representatives.

 How can I get involved?